 - 5.1 The seven sub areas that make up the Heart of Harrow are set out in Figure 2.1 and described in Section 2.
 The following section establishes the contribution each sub area will make towards the delivery of the overall objectives and development strategy we have set out for the Heart of Harrow.
-It sets out the associated infrastructure in support of the area as a whole as well as transport, infrastructure and public realm enhancements specific to each sub-area that are needed to maintain or create a distinctive sense of place. - Within each sub-area, sites with significant opportunities for development and change have been allocated, including key sites that have an extant but unimplemented planning permission.
+It sets out the associated infrastructure in support of the area as a whole as well as transport, infrastructure and public realm enhancements specific to each subarea that are needed to maintain or create a distinctive sense of place. - 5.2 Within each sub-area, sites with significant opportunities for development and change have been allocated, including key sites that have an extant but unimplemented planning permission.
 Each site represents brownfield land that is suitable and available for redevelopment over the plan period, including sites key to achieving wider regeneration objectives or necessary to deliver infrastructure improvements.
 For each site, expectations are set out relating to land use, urban design, infrastructure and delivery.
 A leading use(s) and supporting uses are specified to direct the nature of the acceptable mix of uses for the site.
-Where appropriate, these are accompanied by further guidance on options and dependencies, including site assembly and phasing.
+Leading uses are those that make an essential contribution to delivering the objectives of this Plan and should form principal components of proposals for each site.
+Supporting uses are uses compatible with the leading use(s) that may form ancillary components of the overall mix of uses proposed on a site.
+Where appropriate, details of the mix of uses for the site are accompanied by further guidance on options and dependencies, including site assembly and phasing.
 A conceptual illustration is provided to show how the site objectives, dependencies and design considerations might be addressed on the site.
 However, such illustrations not intended to be prescriptive.
 The final layout and design will need to respond to the Area Action Plan policies and site specific guidance, set out below, and will need to be thoroughly tested through the planning application process.
 Housing and jobs targets are provided for each sub area based on the Housing Capacity Study (2009), the Employment Land Review (2010) and the Retail Study (2009).
 Target outputs are provided for each site to indicate the contribution each is to make towards meeting the sub area targets.
+Where references are made to Green Grid, Public Realm or Infrastructure improvements, details of current projects and schemes can be found at: www.harrow.gov.uk/infrastructuredelivery.